-It’s hard to beleive places like this still exist in the world.
-A place that can only be reached by foot– a place that has stood untouched for centuries– a place that contains more beauty than any traveller could dream of.
-Hiking the Cinque Terre is a one of a kind experience that adventurer should miss when visiting Italy, but it can be confusing to plan so here are some things you should know.
+Hike the Cinque Terre – a place untouched for centuries, brimming with unparalleled beauty.
+Planning tips for your unforgettable adventure.
+A place that can only be reached by foot– a place that has stood untouched for centuries– a place that contains more beauty than any traveler could dream of.
+Hiking the Cinque Terre is a one-of-a-kind experience that adventurers should miss when visiting Italy, but it can be confusing to plan so here are some things you should know.

 The Cinque Terre, meaning “Five Lands”, is exacly that—a coast with five towns, each unique and beautiful in their own way.

 To hike the Cinque Terre should be on everyone’s bucket list.
 It’s incomprehensibly stunning and it’s a privelage that people are still able to access it.
 Sadly, this place will not likely be able to withstand the eventual rise of ocean levels.
 Neverthless, you must experience the spirtual journey of hiking here.

 What route to take is the hard question.
 Information about how to hike the Cinque Terre can be a little confusing with the low trail, mid trail, high trail, coastal trail.

 To be clear, there are 3 different trails that parallel the coast:

 - the coastal path (AKA the low trail),

 - the middle trail,

 - and the high trail.

 Some say hiking the middle trail is better, some say the high one, some say the coastal one.
 Personally, I think the coastal trail is the most beautiful one.
 However it does get crowded so if you are visiting during the high season (July and August) the middle trail might be a better option.